heistp/sce-l4s-bakeoff/README.md

   For L4S, TCP Prague's mean throughput is about 4x that of Cubic, due to its assumption that the CE mark is coming from an L4S aware queue.

-  This unfairness was hinted at in
+  The potential for unfairness was hinted at in
   [RFC 3168 Section 5](https://tools.ietf.org/html/rfc3168#section-5), where
-  it discusses the potential pitfall in treating CE differently than drop:
+  it mentions the possible consequences of treating CE differently than drop:

   > If there were different congestion control responses to a CE codepoint
   > than to a packet drop, this could result in unfair treatment for